 M1 Finance Security

 Before you invest your money with any company, you need to make sure they are legitimate and secure.
-To save you some time, I did most of the research for you.
+To save you some time, I did the research for you.

 Overall, M1 Finance uses the latest available technology to keep your personal information safe and secure.
 Here are some highlights of their security features: